johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 * [IntelliJ IDE](https://www.jetbrains.com/idea/) (you can use [Eclipse](https://www.eclipse.org/) at your discretion, but it may require some adaptations for the project we are using during the lab sessions)
 * [JPacman](https://github.com/johnxu21/jpacman) repository.
 * [JaCoCo](https://www.jacoco.org/jacoco/index.html) is an eclipse plugin for coverage analysis.
 It is also available as a maven repository.
 Newer versions of IntelliJ already have this plugin pre-installed as a part of the test coverage plugin.
-* [nosetests](https://nose.readthedocs.io/en/latest/) extends python unittest to make testing easier.
+* [pytest](https://docs.pytest.org/en/stable/) Most popular python testing framework - makes it easy to write small, readable tests, and can scale to support complex functional testing for applications and libraries.
 * [flask](https://flask.palletsprojects.com/en/2.3.x/) a web framework, it's a Python module that lets you develop web applications easily.